xerx/as3-localization-api/README.md

 # as3-localization-api
-Simple localization api without loading external resources
+Simple localization api with the use of one class and without loading external resources (json, xml)